nevinkopp/nevinkopp.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Here are my current and past projects.
 Each one has had its own set of unique challenges that I learned a lot from.
 Projects are ordered from newest (at the top left) to oldest (bottom right).
-Not all completed projects will be featured here, only ones I feel I learned a lot from.
+Not all completed projects will be featured here, only ones I feel I learned the most from.
 nav: true
 nav_order: 1
 display_categories: [fun, university]